eponra/flatpack/README.md

 - with that said, the XY-joiner is also too complicated to print.
 With the redesign to be able to be printed on flatpack, i hope i will also tackle that.
 - flathead has no spoolholder.
 I want to design a spoolholder, that can travel along in the spoolbox of your actual spool you´re carrying with you
 - i may want to change to a Mellow Orbiter Extruder, as that seems to be the better extruder.
 Also its nearly the same shape, and the same price
+- Fanduct for partcooling is still not optimal i think.
+I simply cant design a proper fanduct.
+But i also started a repo for ["caterpillar"](https://www.github.com/eponra/caterpillar), which is my partcoolingsolution using CF tubes, which will be merged into flatpack eventually.
 - the 3-mount-bedmounting is not optimal, as i simply drilled holes and threaded M3 threads into that.
 I may find a better solution down the road
 - you can twist the base.
 Thats not supposed to happen, and one solution is to drill through the aluminium extrusions to get screws into the extrusions under the bed.
 I think there must also be another way...